Sometimes even stunning landmark buildings require a little imagination to bring them back to public attention.

 THE BOURSE FAST FACTS

-- The revamped Bourse Marketplace is scheduled to open in late-summer 2018.
+- The revamped Bourse Marketplace is scheduled to open in fall 2018.

 - Visitors will find a variety of local artisanal food and drink and retail vendors in the new renovated space.